ls1intum/Artemis/docs/user/exercises/quiz.rst

             - Text view button: Enables the text editor to write and edit the question statement.

-            - Preview View Button: Enables the student view.
+            - Preview View button: Enables the student view.

         - **Add Existing Questions**

-            This is a option that allows to import existing questions in other quiz exercises, courses, exams and from files.
+            This is an option that allows to import existing questions from other quiz exercises, courses, exams and files.

             .. figure:: quiz/existing-question.png
                 :align: center